maxfierke/resumis/README.md

 * Rails 4.2
 * PostgreSQL 9.3+ with development dependencies
 * Node.js or another supported execjs runtime.
 I assume node.js.
 If you prefer `therubyracer`, uncomment it in the Gemfile.
+* `wkhtmltopdf`.
+0.12.x+ recommended.
+0.9.9.x has issues with the resume layout.
 * `imagemagick`
 * `ffmpeg` with h264 and libvpx (webm) support
 * Redis for Sidekiq, but you can sub this out for Resque, `delayed_job`, and other queues supported by ActiveJob and `carrierwave_backgrounder`.